-The biggest question I get from you all is – where to stay in Oaxaca?
-So I’m finally going to put together a list of the best hotels in Oaxaca.
+One of my most frequently asked questions is – where to stay in Oaxaca?
+So I put together a list of the best hotels in Oaxaca.
 I will only be including hotels that I have stayed at and loved or that I have very strong recommendations from trusted sources.
 There are hundreds of hotels in this city, but I feel confident about each and every one of these below.

 I’ll keep this list updated as I try some new hotels out, or when I get more trusted info.
 This list is not meant to be exhaustive, but narrowed down to some the best hotels in Oaxaca that I trust.

 I’ve divided the list out below by budget.
 A couple of my favorite hotels in Oaxaca are near the end of the list, but scroll through to find the right one for your travel style and budget.

 And if you’re visiting Oaxaca, check out my all my Oaxaca posts – including the best restaurants, best dishes to eat, what to do, the best artisans to visit, and how to get to the Oaxaca coast.

 Budget/Hostels (Up to $50 USD): Where to Stay in Oaxaca